 It’s an intense environment and there is always scope for something to go wrong, break or simply stop working.
 Whether it’s a faulty power board or a door handle that has come loose, in a hospital it needs dealing with – fast.

-A survey of nearly 1,000 procurement professionals, carried out by RS Components and the Chartered Institute of Procurement and Supply (CIPS), found that 40% of procurement professionals state a lack of spend visibility is one of their biggest day-to-day challenges for fast moving, low value MRO parts.
-Which is explored in the Indirect Procurement Report 2018 - Drivers of Change whitepaper, jointly produced by RS Components and the Chartered Institute of Procurement and Supply (CIPS).
+A survey of over 700 procurement professionals, carried out by RS Components and the Chartered Institute of Procurement and Supply (CIPS), found that 41% of procurement professionals state a lack of spend visibility is one of their biggest day-to-day challenges for fast moving, low value MRO parts.
+Which is explored in the Indirect Procurement Report 2019 - The Future of MRO whitepaper, jointly produced by RS Components and the Chartered Institute of Procurement and Supply (CIPS).

 Problems arose from a number of key areas: